 Foster carers are expected to keep a record of events relating to the child or young person in placement.
 Maintaining records is an important part of the foster carer's role, and accurate, factual and unbiased recording is therefore paramount.
 It should also be noted that these recordings could, should the need arise, be used as evidence in court proceedings.
-Foster carers are provided with a daily diary for each child or young person in placement in which to record information.
-Their supervising social worker will read and sign the diaries at each supervisory/support meeting and record this on the supervision report.
+Foster carers are provided with a weekly electronic diary for each child or young person in placement in which to record information.
+Their supervising social worker will read and sign the diaries and record this on the supervision report.